websight-io/starter/README.md

 Pages published from `Bulma - Personal Template` space are available under [bulma.127.0.0.1.nip.io](http://bulma.127.0.0.1.nip.io/)

+Please notice that we use a [nip.io](https://nip.io).
+It helps with simulating a real production environment that uses subdomains without the necessity to edit the `hosts` file on local machines.

 ## Project structure

 - `application` - components related code and scripts